top of page

 When we are in this lovely relaxed, focussed mindset, the rational, cognitive part of our brain is dampened down, and our subconscious is much more active.
 Researchers have carried out brain scans which show this happening.
 Using hypnotherapy, we can directly access the subconscious, bypassing our rational thought processes.
 The subconscious is the part of the brain responsible for emotions and moods, habits and thinking patterns.
 It is where the fight/flight response is located, and it is where our pain response comes from.

-And because we are working directly with the subconscious, hypnotherapy is incredibly effective in treating these sorts of issues.
+Because we are working directly with the subconscious, hypnotherapy is incredibly effective in treating these sorts of issues.
 So we know that, for example, anxiety is a feature of our fight-flight response.
 And because it is driven by the subconscious, it is very difficult to rationalise your way out of feeling anxious.
 In fact, many of my clients say things to me like: ‘I know I shouldn’t be feeling anxious, and I keep telling myself not to be, but I am’.
 With hypnotherapy, we can re-train the brain to react differently to situations.
-We can dampen down the parasympathetic nervous system so that clients feel less anxious and are able to stay calm and in control.
+We can dampen down the sympathetic nervous system so that clients feel less anxious and are able to stay calm and in control.

 The subconscious is also where we store all our negative beliefs about ourselves.
 You know that little voice that tells you aren’t good enough or that people don’t really like you?
 I could tell you now that you are a great person and everyone admires you, and you might even agree with me.
 But a part of you will be disagreeing, and fundamentally you will not be able to believe my words, because those sorts of negative self-beliefs are really deeply ingrained.
 However, while you are in a trance state, we can bypass that negative voice and tell the subconscious what a great person you are, and it will take those beliefs on board to become part of you.